Shubodh/lidar-image-pretrain-VPR/README.md

 ### Paper's Crisp Summary: What is the deal?

+We called upon Master Yoda to explain it succinctly:
-The original [CLIP](https://openai.com/research/clip) was for the domains of image and language, here we apply the same idea to the domains of LiDAR and image, specifically for the task of cross modal place recognition.
-[Here is the link](https://www.shubodhs.ai/liploc) to our paper.
+For the domains of image and language, the original [CLIP](https://openai.com/research/clip) was, hmm.
+Apply this pretraining to the domains of LiDAR and image, we do, specifically for the task of cross-modal place recognition, yes.
+Here, [the link to our paper](https://www.shubodhs.ai/liploc), you will find.
+Enjoy this code you must, hehe.

 ### Code's Crisp Summary: How this code could be used?
 The code is written well in a modular way so that this can be used for many applications beyond the scope of the paper.